VladyslavMazurets/BRACKETS-App/README.md

 ### In this project, i used:

 - ReactJS and TypeScript
-- Using Tailwindcss, React Router, React Icons, Redux Toolkit, ESLint & Prettier
+- Tailwindcss, React Router, React Icons, Redux Toolkit, ESLint & Prettier
 - Fetching data from using Rest API.

 Setup: run npm i && npm start - to start the development server